v3l0c1r4pt0r/android_external_net-tools/README.md

 ------
 - ifconfig is failing at i.e. changing MAC address probably due to lack of getgrnam() function in bionic libc
-- hostname cannot set hostname at the moment; domainname always returns error
+- hostname: domainname always returns error

 You can report any other issues using github and I will try to fix them.